Sleep and breathing: Rib cage and abdominal muscle contributions

 Rib cage contribution to ventilation increases during NREM sleep, mostly by lateral movement, and is detected by an increase in EMG amplitude during breathing.
 Diaphragm activity is little increased or unchanged and abdominal muscle activity is slightly increased during these sleep stages.

 Upper airway resistance

 Airway resistance increases by about 230% during NREM sleep.
 Elastic and flow resistive properties of the lung do not change during NREM sleep.
 The increase in resistance comes primarily from the upper airway in the retro-epiglottic region.
-Tonic activity of the pharyngeal dilator muscles of the upper airway decreases during the NREM sleep, contributing to the increased resistance, which is reflected in increased esophageal pressure swings during sleep.
+Tonic activity of the pharyngeal dilator muscles of the upper airway decreases during NREM sleep, contributing to the increased resistance, which is reflected in increased esophageal pressure swings during sleep.
 The other ventilatory muscles compensate for the increased resistance, and so the airflow decreases much less than the increase in resistance.

 Arterial blood gases

 The arterial blood gasses pCO2 increases by 3-7mmHg, pO2 drops by 3-9mmHg and SaO2 drops by 2% or less.
 These changes occur despite a reduced metabolic rate, reflected by a 10-20% decrease in O2 consumption, suggesting overall hypoventilation instead of decreased production/metabolism.